 The mission of ICMA is to create excellence in local governance by developing and fostering professional local government management worldwide.
 To further this mission, certain principles, as enforced by the Rules of Procedure, shall govern the conduct of every member of ICMA, who shall:

-We believe professional management is essential to efficient and democratic local government by elected officials.
+We believe professional management is essential to effective, efficient, equitable, and democratic local government.

 Affirm the dignity and worth of local government services and maintain a deep sense of social responsibility as a trusted public servant.